schrk06/Huffman/README.md

 # Huffman

-This is my compression project using the huffman algorithm
+Here is my compression project using the Huffman algorithm as part of an algorithmic project at EPITA.